xydens/match/README.md

 <p align="center"><a href="http://kubernetes.io"><img src="https://img.shields.io/badge/kubernetes-ready-brightgreen.svg?style=flat" alt="Kubernetes shield" /></a></p>

 **Pavlov Match** makes it easy to search for images that look similar to each other.
 Using a state-of-the-art perceptual hash, it is invariant to scaling and rotation.
 Its HTTP API is quick to integrate and flexible for a number of reverse image search applications.
 Kubernetes and Elasticsearch allow Match to scale to billions of images with ease while giving you full control over where your data is stored.
+Match uses the awesome [ascribe/image-match](https://github.com/ascribe/image-match) under the hood for most of the image search legwork.

 ## Getting Started